sznchanda/arcade-ai/README.md

 Once deployed, your toolkit is immediately available through the Arcade platform.
 You can now call your tools through the playground, LLM API, or Tools API without any additional setup.

-For local development and testing when running the Arcade Engine locally or tunneling to it, you can use `arcade serve` to host your toolkit locally and connect it to the Arcade Engine.
+For local development and testing when running the Arcade Gateway locally or tunneling to it, you can use `arcade serve` to host your toolkit locally and connect it to the Arcade Gateway.

-If you are running the Arcade Engine locally, go to localhost:9099 (or other local address) and add the worker address in the "workers" page.
+If you are running the Arcade Gateway locally, go to localhost:9099 (or other local address) and add the worker address in the "workers" page.

 ## Calling your tools